top of page

 • 3 min read

-Rockingham’s location is one of its greatest strengths.
-Positioned just south of Perth, it serves as a logistical hub, connecting WA’s city with the South West.
-This centralised position reduces transportation distances for textile waste collection and distribution, lowering emissions and ensuring efficient operations.
+Rockingham’s strategic location is a major asset.
+Positioned just south of Perth, it serves as a crucial logistical hub.
+This location connects Western Australia’s urban areas with the South West.
+It significantly reduces transportation distances for textile waste collection and distribution.
+This reduction leads to lower emissions and ensures more efficient operations.

-Additionally, its access to major transport routes, such as the Kwinana Freeway and freight rail networks, makes it an ideal choice for managing the inflow and outflow of materials.
-For businesses across WA, this means easier access to recycling services and faster turnaround times for processed materials.
+With direct access to major transport routes, such as the Kwinana Freeway and various freight rail networks, Rockingham is uniquely suited for managing material inflow and outflow.
+For businesses across WA, this proximity means easier access to recycling services and quicker processing times for materials.

 An island in Rockingham